 Boredom and Anxiety

-Dogs get bored easily, especially if Fido doesn’t have an outlet for burning energy.
-Eating whatever he can find is something he does to pass the time.
-Dogs who are stressed or have separation anxiety will often eat anything in front of them to relieve stress or out of frustration because you aren’t there.
-Make sure Fido gets plenty of exercise and mental stimulation to decrease boredom.
-If Fido suffers from anxiety, talk to your vet or a certified animal behaviorist about how to treat him.
+Dogs get bored easily, especially when the don't have an outlet for burning energy.
+Eating whatever they can find is something a dog does to pass the time.
+Dogs who are stressed or have separation anxiety will often eat anything in front of them to relieve stress or frustration because there owner isn't present.
+Make sure your dog gets plenty of exercise and mental stimulation to decrease boredom.
+If your pup suffers from anxiety, talk to your vet or a certified animal behaviorist about how to treat him.

 Need to Chew

-Dogs love to chew, and Fido may be so into whatever strange thing he’s found that he accidentally swallows it.
-Make sure your dog has appropriate toys that he can’t swallow, and always keep anything you don’t want chewed out of his reach.
+Dogs love to chew are often so obsessed by whatever strange thing they've discovered, that they'll accidentally swallow it.
+Make sure your dog has appropriately-sized toys that they are unable to swallow and always keep anything you don't want chewed out of their reach.

 Dogs who have been confined to a crate or small area for long periods of time often eat feces to clean up their living quarters.
-As scavengers, Fido’s ancestors ate the feces of other animals simply because it was available.
-Fido may still have that instinct to eat whatever he can find.
+As scavengers, dogs' ancestors ate the feces of other animals simply because they was available.
+Your dog may still have that instinct to eat whatever they can find.
 Instinct can be hard to overcome, but a certified dog trainer can help you learn how to reduce his impulse to scavenge.

-Fido tastes and explores the texture of strange objects with his mouth.
-Sometimes he swallows the object accidentally or because it tasted good.
-As much as possible, keep objects Fido can swallow out of reach and be alert to anything he could swallow while walking or playing in the yard.
+Dogs taste and explore the texture of strange objects with their mouths.
+Sometimes they swallow an object accidentally or because it tastes good.
+As much as possible, keep objects dogs can swallow out of reach and be alert to anything they could swallow while walking or playing in the yard.